 So that answers one part of the question.
-Because of the work I do, I have a very flexible schedule, which allows me to play over 100 rounds a year, and take off on a moment’s notice to play a round of golf if I get extended an invitation.
+Because of the work I do, I have a very flexible schedule, which allows me to play dozens of rounds a year, and take off on a moment’s notice to play a round of golf if I get extended an invitation.

 The Beginning of Breaking Eighty